 Over half of that daily figure is used when we are in the bathroom, which is why we’ve put together a list of our top 5 water saving tips that will not only benefit the economy, by reducing the amount of water wasted but will also have long term financial benefits for you and your home.

 Whilst brushing your teeth, you can use as much as 10 litres of water per minute—if you spend 5 minutes per day cleaning your teeth, that’s 50 litres of water per day and 350 litres per week!
 However, by simply turning your tap off in-between brushing your teeth and rinsing, it can save a lot of this wasted water.

 When taking a bath you use around 100 litres of water.
 By installing a bath made from acrylic, the water will retain its warmth so you don’t have to keep adding hot water.

 An acrylic bath keeps your water warmer for longer

 If you choose to take a shower over a bath, you will be automatically be saving around 40% of the water you use.

 The best of both worlds: A shower bath gives you the option of a water-saving shower

-The Energy close coupled toilet comes with a dual flush of 3 or 6 litres
+The Eden close coupled toilet comes with a dual flush of 3 or 6 litres

 5. Dripping taps